-- Available on mobile and web
+- Available on a mobile device and web.

-- Offline navigation
+- Offline navigation, street-view, ETA

 - Plan a route up to 10 stops using a Spreadsheet.

-- Shows traffic rules
+- Shows traffic rules and traffic updates.

-- Works for many forms of transportation
+- Works for many forms of transportation.

-- Tells you about traffic issues so you can plan accordingly.
+- It tells you about traffic issues so you can plan accordingly.

-- Some users explain issues with next-turn directions, notably that they are delayed, or wrong.
-Some users mention missing exits and wrong routes.
+- Users explain issues with next-turn directions, notably that they are delayed or wrong.

-- You must note that the GPS can drain your phone battery
+- You must note that the GPS can drain your phone battery.

-- Data and privacy questions
+- Data and privacy queries.

-Apple Maps is another excellent tool to use for driver navigation.
+Apple Maps is another excellent tool to use for drivers.
 The sense is that this app offers fewer capabilities than other apps.
 For one, a user can only input two stops, and therefore cannot handle a “multiple” stop trip.
 The beauty of the app falls within the details of the map, and the times where users may want to use this app would be if they’re going to stay within the Apple ecosystem.

 Download availability: iOS, iPad, and macOS